Skip to main content

 Pili Pili Sauce

-Fiery hot pepper sauce - small African bird's eye chilies blended with garlic, lemon, oil, salt.
-Essential condiment on every Congolese table.
-Varies in heat level and ingredients by region.
-Accompanies grilled meats, fish, fufu, rice.
-Adds essential kick to meals.
+A fiery pepper sauce made from small African bird's eye chilies blended with garlic, lemon, oil, and salt.
+It sits on nearly every Congolese table, with the heat and the recipe shifting from region to region.
+People spoon it onto grilled meat, fish, fufu, and rice to wake up the plate.

 Madesu (Bean Stew)